 With such prevalent (and growing) usage, expectations for mobile are extremely high.
 As a business, you’re not only expected to have a mobile presence, you’re also expected to deliver a top-notch experience.
 That’s a tall order, and it can be pretty intimidating.
 Here are four important tips to keep in mind when designing a user-friendly mobile experience.

 There are a number of constraints to keep in mind when developing a mobile solution.
 Some are obvious, such as screen size and different input mechanisms.
 Some are less obvious, like data transfer fees and battery life.
 It's incredibly important to have a firm understanding of exactly what these constraints mean and how to address them.

 For example, smaller screen size doesn't just mean making things smaller in order to fit.
 It means you must focus your content and features.
 Strip away the superfluous—focus on the essential.
 This is a delicate balancing act, though.
 You don't want to punish your users for being mobile by cutting away features.
 They still expect access to all the same content.
 In many cases, it's about prioritization, not elimination.

 Mobile is not all about constraints, however.
-Mobile devices can also offer some unique opportunities not available in desktop and standard web apps.
-Features like the camera, GPS and accelerometer can be used to enhance your mobile solutions.
+Mobile devices have the potential to offer personal and unique user experiences not available in desktop and standard web apps.
+Features like the camera, GPS, and device integration can be used to enhance your mobile solutions.
 Look for ways to leverage these features.
 A word of caution, though.
 Don't be gimmicky.
-A cheesy feature can cause you to lose credibility much quicker than a well executed feature can build you up.
+A cheesy feature can cause you to lose credibility much quicker than a well-executed feature can build you up.

-Mobile is everywhere.
 You can't escape it.
-More Internet-ready mobile devices are being sold today than traditional computers.
+More internet-ready mobile devices are being sold today than traditional computers.
 If you haven't already, it's well time you enter the mobile arena.
-But, it's important to do so thoughtfully.
-Users have high expectations.
-It’s worth the investment to create a delightful, engaging experience.
-It takes a little more effort, but it’s worth it.
+But it's important to do so thoughtfully.
+Users have high expectations for a delightful, engaging experience.
+It takes a little more effort on your part, but the ROI is worth it.